awsdocs/aws-secrets-manager-docs/doc_source/enable-rotation-rds.md

 + **AWS CLI:** [RotateSecret](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/rotate-secret.html)

 You also need to use commands from AWS CloudFormation and AWS Lambda\.
 For more information about the commands that follow, see the documentation for those services\.

+**Important**
+The exact format of the secret value that you must use in your secret is determined by the rotation function you want to use with this secret\.
+For the details of what each rotation function requires for the secret value, see the **Expected SecretString Value** entry under the relevant rotation function at [AWS Templates You Can Use to Create Lambda Rotation Functions ](reference_available-rotation-templates.md)\.

 **To create a Lambda rotation function by using an AWS Serverless Application Repository template**
 The following is an example AWS CLI session that performs the equivalent of the console\-based rotation configuration that's described in the **Using the AWS Management Console** tab\.
 You create the function by using an AWS CloudFormation change set\.
 Then you configure the resulting function with the required permissions\.
 Finally, you configure the secret with the ARN of the completed function, and rotate once to test it\.